 - Roll and Write: Editable Worksheets Bundle | Holidays

-All of the Save My Ink resources are perfect for when time is short and you need something engaging that’s also no prep!
-Just print and copy for your students.
-The Save My Ink monthly units come filled with a plethora of math skill activities and literacy skills plus activities that are perfect for morning work!
+I have put together Save My Ink monthly units that are filled with a plethora of math skill activities and literacy skills plus activities that are perfect for morning work!

-- Save My Ink No Prep Math and Literacy for Kindergarten (this kindergarten morning work bundle is large enough to last for the whole school year and this set also contains a Summer-to-First set that is meant to keep skills sharp over the summer!)
+This kindergarten morning work bundle is large enough to last for the whole school year and this set also contains a Summer-to-First set that is meant to keep skills sharp over the summer!

 I know that time is precious for a kindergarten teacher, but when you have a moment, I know you’ll find some great nuggets of wisdom in the other blog posts listed below.
 The ideas I shared for morning work routines in these posts offer engaging activities and ideas to keep your morning running smoothly.
 They are brimming with great ideas for morning work options, your morning meeting, fine motor activities, and even important social skills, all of which are very important components of any kindergarten curriculum: